Market Research & Business Intelligence

 - defined objectives that include hypothesis or hypotheses

-- focused research design that identifies who, how, what, why, when (and sometimes even where)
+- a focused research design that identifies who, how, what, why, when (and sometimes even where)

 - large enough sample to allow generalization, projection of results